Octogonapus/MutualInformationImageRegistration.jl/README.md

 ## Benchmarks

-With two 50x40 8-bit images and an expected shift of (-5, 5), RegisterMI runs in 1.2 ms.
+With two 50x40 8-bit images and an expected shift of (-5, 5), MutualInformationImageRegistration runs in 1.2 ms.